-- Professional appearance is required for all clinical training at the Medical Center, Neil Riordan Center for Regenerative Medicine, Extended, and Elective Off-Sites.
+- Professional appearance is required for all clinical training at the Medical Center, Neil Riordan Center for Regenerative Medicine, Extended, Extended and Elective Off-Sites.
 Professional dress is described as a reserved, dignified, polished appearance.
-Students should avoid flashy or inappropriate dress in order to promote a professional environment.
-The purpose of the dress code is to ensure that a student's dress does not distract from or interfere with the patient's care. - White coats are to be worn at all times-this includes in the hallway, the Medicinary, the exam rooms, the waiting room, etc. White coats must be kept clean and professional looking at all times.
+Students should avoid flashy or inappropriate dress to promote a professional environment.
+The purpose of the dress code is to ensure that a student's dress does not distract from or interfere with the patient's care. - White coats must be kept clean and professional looking at all times.
 Students must iron and regularly clean their white coat.
-With permission from their attending, students may remove their white coats while in the room with a patient and to perform procedures.
-Coats are expected to be put back on when leaving the exam room. - Photo IDs must be worn at all times. - Closed-toe shoes are required per OSHA regulations.
-Cloth and five toed shoes are not permitted by OSHA. - Button up collared shirts and blouses are expected. - ABSOLUTELY NO denim, shorts, tight clothing, spandex, leggings, tee-shirts, crop tops (midriff or half shirts), spaghetti straps, gaping sleeveless shirts, or sleeveless dresses that reveal undergarments are to be worn on a clinical clerkship. - All skirts must be knee length when standing and freely movable enough to not inhibit physical exams or treatment. - Revealing clothing (neck lines too low, hemlines too high, clothing too tight, etc) is strictly prohibited - Undergarments must be worn. - Jewelry must be minimal to avoid hindering treatment.
+With permission from their attending, students may remove their white coats while in the room with a patient and to perform procedures. - Photo ID's must be worn at all times. - Closed-toe shoes are required per OSHA regulations.
+Cloth and five toed shoes are not permitted by OSHA. - Button up collared shirts and blouses are expected. - ABSOLUTELY NO denim, shorts, tight clothing, spandex, leggings, tee-shirts, crop tops (midriff or half shirts), spaghetti straps, gaping sleeveless shirts, or sleeveless dresses that reveal undergarments are to be worn on a clinical clerkship. - All skirts must be knee length when standing and freely movable enough to not inhibit physical exams or treatment. - Revealing clothing (neck lines too low, hemlines too high, clothing too tight, etc.) is strictly prohibited. - Undergarments must be worn. - Jewelry must be minimal to avoid hindering treatment.

-- Long hair must be tied back. - Beards must be well groomed. - Scents and perfumes are not allowed because of our environmentally sensitive and asthmatic patients. - Personal hygiene must be appropriate for close contact (i.e. deodorant must be used, nails must be short and clean). - Unnatural hair colors such as orange, blue, purple, green, etc., are not permitted. - All body piercing, except earrings, must not be visible. - Tattoos should be appropriately concealed. - Students with gross inadequacies in appearance will be directed by any attending provider or management staff to correct these immediately and will not be permitted to continue on the clerkship or post until they do - Students missing a clerkship due to appearance will be sent home and will not receive clinic hours/credit for the time missed.
+- Long hair must be tied back. - Beards must be well groomed. - Scents and perfumes are not allowed because of our environmentally sensitive and asthmatic patients. - Personal hygiene must be appropriate for close contact (i.e., deodorant must be used, nails must be short and clean). - Unnatural hair colors such as orange, blue, purple, green, etc., are not permitted. - All body piercing, except earrings, must not be visible. - Tattoos should be appropriately concealed. - Students with gross inadequacies in appearance will be directed by any attending provider or management staff to correct these immediately and will not be permitted to continue the clerkship or post until they do so. - Students missing a clerkship due to appearance will be sent home and will not receive clinic hours/credit for the time missed.
 This absence will be considered unexcused, and the student will be required to make up 8 hours of clinical clerkships. - At the discretion of the supervising provider students may wear the approved Sonoran University scrubs.
 Approved Sonoran University scrubs may be purchased through Apparel Pro.
 Scrubs must be embroidered with the Sonoran University logo.
 All other scrubs are prohibited.
-White coats must still be worn.